 Taking Aim Webinar Series

 The NLN Center for Innovation in Education Excellence has launched a second series of Taking Aim webinars.
 The first series, Taking Aim: Addressing Online Teaching Challenges, was put together quickly in the spring in response to the sudden need to close campuses and teach all courses online.
 The idea behind the new series, Taking Aim at Good Teaching, is to learn from experts who have successfully implemented remote teaching strategies.
 Our experts will share solutions grounded in today’s neuroscience principles.
-Register for webinars in the new series or view complimentary recordings of the original series by visiting the Taking Aim Webinar Series webpage.
+Register for webinars in the new series or view complimentary recordings of past webinars by visiting the Taking Aim Webinar Series webpage.

 The COVID-19 pandemic thrust us into a reality for which we were unprepared.
 Over the last few months, we have had to find effective and inclusive ways to work together, teach students, and lead teams in the virtual space.
 Join Dr. Damon A. Williams, author of the best-selling Strategic Diversity Leadership: Activating Change and Transformation in Higher Education, as he shares insights, innovative best-practices, strategies, and solutions to help you navigate through -- and thrive within -- the current uncertainty of this time as individuals, leaders, and professionals.
 By leveraging national data, introspective stories, and the pragmatic voice that can only come from having led diversity, equity, and inclusion-related organizational change efforts at all levels of leadership, this session will empower, educate, and inspire hope in all who attend.
 Co-hosted with the American Association of Colleges of Nursing.

 - updated 10/1/2020 Virtual Simulation Options for Undergraduate Students

 - updated 10/1/2020 Virtual Simulation Options for Nurse Practitioner Students